masonwang025/basic-http-server/README.md

 # Node-HTTP-Server

-A basic HTTP server built from scratch with Node (no express) that serves HTML, CSS, JS, JSON, PNG, and JPG files.
+A basic HTTP server built from scratch with Node (no Express).

 ## Usage